1871fotc/fotc/docs/bios/alfred-joseph-duggan.md

 hide:
   - toc
   - navigation
-description: A story about Penny Farthing's and a life cut short
+description: A story about Penny Farthing's in Brisbane and a life cut short
 ---

 # Alfred Joseph Duggan